Monitoring Survey Previous Project: Cleveland Row, London

 Project Duration: October 2016 – March 2018

-Location: St James’s, London
+Location: Cleveland Row, St James’s, London

 Surveyor: David Regan

-THS Concepts were appointed by Stoneforce Ltd to undertake weekly monitoring surveys of the property whilst the construction work was being undertaken.
+THS Concepts was appointed by Stoneforce Ltd to undertake weekly monitoring surveys of the property whilst the construction work was being undertaken.
 Due to the scale of the works the monitoring scope included other properties in the nearby area.
-Utilising a cherry picker we started by fixing our targets to the walls of the properties at various heights to give us the best possible understanding of the potential movement.
+Utilising a cherry picker, we started by fixing our targets to the walls of the properties at various heights to give us the best possible understanding of the potential movement.

 Interested in our Monitoring surveys?